mhamza1906/B07-SMART-AIR/README.md

         2. The triggering of an emergency state.
         3. A high frequency of use (3 or more triage incidents within 3 hours).
 *   **Account Management:** Parents can create and manage accounts for their children.
+*   **Inventory Log:** Allows the parent to see information regarding the amount left and the purchase and expiry date for the controller and rescue medicine in the form of a simple table

 ---